mdarfan357/language-learning-projects/README.md

-# Projects
+# Projects done while learning
-These projects were done by me during my time in college to better understand the topic taught in college.
+These projects were done by me while I was learning my first programming language in college to better understand the topic taught in class.

-Some of them are games that can be made easily in python.
-I have added an AI to these games so be sure to check them out.
+Some of these games are made with python and html and some with only python.

-(my apologies for the messy code)
+for the games that just have a python file, inorder to run these games you just need some basic python modules and python 3.9 that's what i am using currently.

-To run these games you just need some basic python modules and python 3.9 that's what i am using currently.
+on the other hand for the games that have a html page you can play the game by just running the index.html page.